Commando (horse)

 Commando (1898–1905) was an American Hall of Fame Champion Thoroughbred racehorse.

 Racing career

 Bred at Castleton Stud by owner James R. Keene, Commando raced at age two, winning five of his six starts and finishing second in the other as a result of jockey error.
 At age three, Commando raced only three times, winning the Belmont Stakes and the Carlton Stakes.
-In the Belmont Stakes at Morris Park Racecourse he faced two opponents, only one of whom, The Parader was seen as a serious rival.
-Commando made almost all the running before going clear in the straight and winning easily.
+In the Belmont Stakes at Morris Park Racecourse he faced two opponents, only one of whom, The Parader, was seen as a serious rival.
+Commando made almost all the running before going clear in the straight and winning by two lengths, in track record time for the distance.
 Although he finished second, an injury in the Lawrence Realization Stakes ended his racing career.